Frequently Asked Questions & Answers

 The above is what we suggest that you take for your second appointment with the tertiary institution.

-Bear in mind that even if your student had all the above, or had a South African matric certificate, or had a Cambridge certificate, or another certification of some kind, none of this is a guarantee of entry to any tertiary institution.
+Bear in mind that even if your student had all the above, or had a South African matric certificate, or a Cambridge certificate, or another certification of some kind, none of this is a guarantee of entry to any tertiary institution.
 Entry is dependant on more than whether or not you have the correct documentation or certification in place.
 This is the current reality, so considering this we ask you to please watch the video course we have produced for you.
 See here.

 Lastly, we used to offer documentation for completion here in this article however due to us not being a ‘legal or political’ organisation, and furthermore with the constantly shifting requirements for documentation, we have had to remove the PDF document which we previously offered.
 However do not let that deter you.
 Create your own document (letter, with an important looking letterhead!) stating that you are the parent/s tutor who has been responsible for the education of your child/student and have that letter stamped by a commissioner of oath (take your letter to a bank, police station, law firm)

 Include in your letter the child/students full name, ID, birth certificate etc. All and any ‘official’ documents that you have can be included so as to help this process.
-You may even be required to do this for visa applications etc. The laws change and are adjusted regarding what is required for various official documents, depending on political, economic, health, climates in each season.
+You may even be required to do this for visa applications etc. The laws change and are adjusted regarding what is required for various official documents, depending on political, economic, health, etc. climates in each season.
 This is why we, here at Oikos, are not in a position to keep ‘up to the minute’, regarding this.
 An example of this is we recently learnt that new documents are required for visa applications due to new child traffic laws.

-We encourage you to not be overwhelmed or stressed by the ‘document dance’ you may be required to do and if we can be of any further assistance on this please email us at [email protected]
+We encourage you to not be overwhelmed or stressed by the ‘document dance’ which you may be required to do and if we can be of any further assistance on this please email us at [email protected]

 Keep in mind that the way in which you responsibly work through these steps can be an opportunity to be an example before your children/students on how to handle the ‘document dances’ which they will be faced with in adult life.